matthewfranglen/java-tools-dependency-injection-presentation/NOTES.md

 ### How is this achieved?

-The application is split into individual components which each perform a single function.
+The application is split into individual components which each perform a single function (beans).
 Each component is provided with the other components it requires by a _dependency injection system_.
 Each component implements an interface declaring its public api, and references other components using their interfaces.
 This allows the implementation of a given component to be changed independent of the rest (in theory).

+##### Dependencies

+You would describe each bean and the dependencies for that bean.
+The dependencies were references to other beans, or hard-coded values.

+[Show lego wall with dependencies from row 3 to row 2 etc]

+This forms a directed graph of dependencies.
+The creation of the beans must be ordered to create dependencies before dependents.
+This is called topological sorting.

+[Show simple dependency graph, go through sorting it]

 ### How is this implemented?